funkia/hareactive/README.md

 # Hareactive

-Hareactive is an FRP library for JavaScript and TypeScript.
-It aims to be completely pure, simple to use, powerful, and performant.
+Hareactive is a purely functional reactive programming library for JavaScript and TypeScript.
+It is simple to use, powerful, and performant.

 ## Key features

 * Simple and precise semantics.
+This means that everything in the library can be understood based on a very simple mental model.
 This makes the library easy to use and free from surprises.
 * Purely functional.
-* Implements classic FRP.
+* Uses classic FRP.
 This means that the library makes a distinction between behaviors and streams.
 * Supports continuous time for expressive and efficient creation of time-dependent behavior.
 * Integrates with declarative side-effects in a way that is pure,